a45hif/developer-docs/docs/evm-tutorials/transfer-from-metamask-to-ss58.md

 :::tip 1 TAO = 1e18
 In Bittensor EVM, 1 TAO is written as `1e18` (just like on Ethereum).
 For example, to send 0.5 TAO:

 ```js
 const value = BigInt(0.5 * 1e18).toString();
 ```

 :::

 ### Run the withdraw script

+Run the `withdraw.js` script by navigating to the `examples` folder and running the following command:

 ```bash
 node withdraw.js